Welcome to today's edition of the Rush 24-7 podcast.

 This is the kind of stuff I said the other night.

-I'll say it again, the kind of stuff we saw from Hoodlums in the 30s in another country I will not mention.
+I'll say it again: the kind of stuff we saw from hoodlums in the 30s in another country I will not mention.

 What is this behavior by American political activists where they now arrest people, stomp them?

-Uh wondering why in the hell these people at a Rand Paul rally would act this way.
+Now, here's Chris Matthews wondering why in the hell these people at a Rand Paul rally would act this way.

-He utterly fails to see that all of This happens in defense, in defense of liberal action.
+He utterly fails to see that all of this happens in defense, in defense of liberal action.

-That has taken place, uh, taking place previously.
+That has taken place previously.

 Here's Joan Walsh was Matthew's guest as they continued the discussion.